ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-Finally there could be a time where the data from the server has already been replicated.
+Finally, there could be a time when the data from the server has already been replicated.
 This means that the `privateNetworkedDataChangedEvent` event may not fire due to not being connected in time, so the script won't know about any change that has already happened.
 To get around this issue you can loop over all the private networked keys and perform an update from the stored data.

 !!! tip "Replication"
     **Replicated** means that the data that is sent from the server is copied to the clients.
-In this case the data is being replicated just to the client that owns it due to using the private networked method.
+In this case, the data is being replicated just to the client that owns it due to using the private networked method.
 Other methods such as networked properties are replicated to all clients in the game.
 This can be bad if you want the data to be private, and also use unnecessary network bandwidth if other clients don't need the data.

 All new code above will be added to the end of the **RaceManager_Client** script.